tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 #### Hosts

-Tenants do not create Hosts directly; instead, they are created as part of the HostPool fulfillment workflow.
-Once created, tenants can perform host-specific operations:
+Tenants do not create Hosts directly; instead, they are created as part of the HostPool fulfillment workflow, resulting in a Host CR.
+For example:

+    apiVersion: cloudkit.openshift.io/v1alpha1
+    kind: Host
+    metadata:
+      name: examplehost
+      ownerReferences:
+      - apiVersion: o-sac.openshift.io/v1alpha1
+        blockOwnerDeletion: true
+        controller: true
+        kind: HostPool
+        name: examplehostpool
+        uid: 66b8ed6f-1af2-4892-ac12-47bd47dacd40
+      labels:
+        hostPoolUID: 66b8ed6f-1af2-4892-ac12-47bd47dacd40
+    spec:
+      powerState: PowerOff
+      serialConsole: Enabled
+    status:
+      powerState: PowerOff
+      serialConsole: Enabled
+      name: examplehost
+      properties:
+        cpus: 512
+        memory_mb: 1572864
+        accelerators:
+        - "NVIDIA Corporation GH100"

+The listed properties will depend upon the attributes returned by the underlying bare metal management service.

+Note that each Host has an ownerReferences entry to the parent HostPool; this will enable both cascading resource deletion, while also preventing the parent HostPool from being deleted until its child Hosts are deleted.

+Once created, tenants can use the Fulfillment CLI to perform various operations against the host:

 * Power control
 * Serial console access
 * Inventory information

-To support these operations, we propose a new Hosts API.
-For example, we can implement power control as an attribute on the Host object:
+A Hosts API will support these operations.
+For example, the tenant can edit the Host spec to change the power state, resulting in the following Host CR:

     apiVersion: cloudkit.openshift.io/v1alpha1
     kind: Host